Hone logo

 Problem Description

-You need to write a function that takes two strings as input: a text string and a pattern string.
-The pattern string can contain lowercase letters ('a'-'z'), the character '.', and the character '*'.
+You are tasked with writing a function that takes two strings as input: a text string (text) and a regular expression pattern (pattern).
+The pattern can contain the following special characters:

 Key Requirements: